 In order to have a safe and enjoyable hunt below is some Basic Hunting Information you will need to know.

-- Safety Orange: Wyoming Big Game hunters must wear, in a visible manner, one or more exterior garments of hunter orange, from the waist up.
-Idaho NO safety orange required.
+Wyoming – Big Game hunters must wear, in a visible manner, one or more exterior garments of hunter orange, from the waist up.

 - Trophies and Taxidermists: Table Mountain Outfitters are specialists in the handling of trophies.
 All of our heads are properly caped and frozen to ensure they arrive at the taxidermist in excellent condition.
 We can deliver your trophy to our preferred taxidermist, or prepare it for your favorite taxidermist back home.
 If you choose to take your trophy home with you, we urge you to make sure your taxidermist does quality work and has examples of the type of animal you are bringing to them. (especially antelope)

 - Meat Care: You can be assured that your game meat will be properly handled by our experienced guides.
 We can deliver your meat to our local meat processing facility, quarter it for you to take back home, or you can use our stainless steel tables to cut your meat and package for transport home. (no tables offered in Idaho and New Castle)